-15.535G Comparative Industrial Relations - Less Developed Countries
+15.535G Comparative Industrial Relations - Less Developed Countries S1 L3

-Detailed comparative analysis of industrial relations issues in a number of countries at early and intermediate stages of economic development.
-Extension of material covered in 15.547, focusing on: development of industrial labour forces; evolution of functioning of institutions important to industrial relations; role of governments in labour markets; and emergence of alternative patterns of labour-management relations.
+A detailed comparative analysis of industrial relations issues in a number of countries at early and intermediate stages of economic development.
+Extension of material covered in 15.547, focusing on: the development of industrial labour forces; the evolution of functioning of institutions important to industrial relations; the role of governments in labour markets; and the emergence of alternate patterns of labour-management relations.